 You can make extra hummous if you like.
 Kept in an airtight dish in the fridge without the toppings, this will keep for several days and makes quite a tasty snack with some pita or flat bread.

-Hummous With Caramelized Onions & Garlic Topped With Golden Beets, Toasted Pinenuts, and Greek Yogurt
+Hummus With Caramelized Onions & Garlic Topped With Golden Beets, Toasted Pine Nuts & Greek Yogurt

 * 2 cans organic chickpeas, rinsed and drained (you can also use 1 cup dried but I never leave enough time for all that soaking and cooking)